Everyday Percentage Calculator

 How do you reverse a percentage decrease?

-For example, if a stock drops from $100 to $50, it lost 50%.
-But to go from $50 back to $100, it must gain $50 on a base of $50.
-That is a 100% increase.
+Reversing a percentage decrease can be confusing because the new percentage is calculated from the reduced amount.
+For example, if a value drops from $100 to $50, it lost 50%.
+But to return from $50 to $100, it needs a 100% increase.

 Why can’t I calculate percentage change from zero?